ilopezgazpio/SemEval-2027-Task-X-Coherence-Aware-Compositional-Fine-Grained-Natural-Language-Inference--CoCo-NLI/README.md

 This pair receives `HardCons = 1`.
 If either direction is wrong, or if the two predictions are directionally incompatible, it receives `HardCons = 0`.

-The final leaderboard may use one primary metric or a mixture of `F-measure`, `SoftCons`, and `HardCons`; this will be fixed before the official evaluation phase and documented in the scorer.
+The official result for each track will be reported as a three-score profile: `F-measure`, `SoftCons`, and `HardCons`.
+We will not treat one of these as the sole main metric; the task analysis will interpret systems by their joint accuracy, directional self-consistency, and paired-correctness behavior.
+Any CodaBench display ordering or additional summary field will be preannounced and will not replace the three official scores.

 Scores will be reported per track.
 We also plan to report model metadata in the task analysis, including: